nicholaschenai/agi-potential-notes/README.md

     - Social norms not well grasped (esp when agents are largely language based)
     - Agents speak quite formally, most likely due to instruction ft
     - scaling: this expt costs thousands in credits for GPT3.5 for 25 agents over 2 days
+- Engineering tips
+    - gpt response validation at each step + failsafe incase of failure.
+Need to log this
+    -

 ---